leafcloudhq/documentation-rtd/docs/Getting-Started/Launching-an-instance.md

 ### Source

 In this tutorial we will create a new volume and boot from a specific image.
-For booting from an existing volume or an instance snaphot, see the related tutorials.

 Make sure your settings are as follows: